Oriental Rug Buying Guide

 Examine the Oriental Rug carefully!

-A light washing is normal and not detrimental, but harsher bleaching can damage the fibres and reduce the longevity of the rug.
+A light washing is normal and not detrimental, but harsher bleaching can damage the fibres and reduce the rug's longevity.
 Look at the pattern where light and dark colours meet.
 Have the darker dyes run?

 Some otherwise nice rugs are spoiled by the addition of garish or inharmonious colours; a "hot" synthetic orange is a principal offender, which unfortunately does not mellow with age.